hotrodorm/hotrod/hotrod-project/docs/docs-5/guides/hello-type-resolution.md

 logging.level.app.persistence.dao=TRACE
 ```

+Note that:

+- We enable TRACE logging to see the actual queries being run and their parameters; DEBUG will show the SQL only, while INFO and up won't log the queries being executed.
-Note that we enable logging to see the actual queries being run.
-We do this in the App itself for the LiveSQL SELECTs and, separately, in the DAOs for the CRUD and Nitro SELECTs.
+- We enable logging this in the App itself for the LiveSQL SELECTs and, separately, in the DAOs for the CRUD and Nitro SELECTs.

 ## Running the Application